Residential Realty Review & Best Practices 2021

 - Replace all standard rubber and braided hoses that have been in service for five years if the manufacturer’s specifications are unknown, regardless of physical appearance and apparent condition.
 If the manufacturer’s specifications are known, please follow their replacement interval.

-- When replacing hoses, consider upgrading to higher-end hose types such as stainless steel braided hoses or reinforced twin braided Floodchek Hoses (www.floodcheck.com).
+- Consider upgrading to higher-end hose types such as stainless steel or reinforced twin braided Floodchek Hoses when replacing hoses.

-To avoid having dryer vents clogging up with lint and increasing the risk of fire a qualified person or company should perform an annual cleaning of all dryer vents.
-Clogged dryer vents significantly reduce airflow which can cause a dryer to overheat and ignite lint that has collected in the dryer cabinet and ducts.
-This poses a severe fire hazard if left uncorrected.
+To avoid having dryer vents clogging up with lint and increasing the risk of fire, a qualified person or company should clean all dryer vents annually.
+Clogged dryer vents significantly reduce airflow, which can cause a dryer to overheat and ignite lint collected in the dryer cabinet and ducts.
+Clogged vents pose a severe fire hazard if left uncorrected.
 Plastic dryer vents have low melting points and are combustible.
-If present on any dryer these should be replaced with metal vents.
+If present on any dryer, these should be replaced with metal vents.

-As a best practice, we recommend having all heating equipment inspected and serviced on an annual basis.
-This will ensure the equipment is performing as intended and will reduce the risk of equipment breakdown.
+As a best practice, we recommend having all heating equipment inspected and serviced annually.
+This will ensure the equipment performs as intended and reduce equipment breakdown risk.

 Hot Water Tanks

-A hot water heater inspection, monitoring and replacement program should include, at minimum, the following aspects:
+A water heater inspection, monitoring and replacement program should include, at minimum, the following aspects:

-- Replacing the anode rod annually will also help to prolong the life of the tank.
-Some pitting and surface corrosion is normal and to be expected, but if you see large chunks of metal coating missing from the surface it’s a good indication that the anode rod should be replaced.
+- Replacing the anode rod annually will also help prolong the tank’s life.
+Some pitting and surface corrosion is typical and to be expected, but if you see large chunks of metal coating missing from the surface, it’s a good indication that the anode rod should be replaced.

-- When hot water heaters need replacing, have the new ones installed on a catch pan directly plumbed to a floor drain.
+- When water heaters need replacing, install the new ones on a catch pan directly plumbed to a floor drain.

-- Inspect hot water heaters for signs of leaks regularly (at least monthly for heaters that are less than five years old and weekly for five years old or older).
+- Inspect water heaters for signs of leaks regularly (at least monthly for heaters less than five years old and weekly for five years old or older).

-- Ensure all people with access to the hot water heaters know where the water shut off is located.
+- Ensure all people with access to the water heaters know where the water shut-off is located.

-If floor drains are not installed in laundry rooms and mechanical rooms special consideration should be given to installing them in these areas.
-If a washing machine or hot water heater fails a floor drain can significantly reduce the severity of the water loss.
+If floor drains are not installed in laundry rooms and mechanical rooms, special consideration should be given to installing them in these areas.
+If a washing machine or water heater fails, a floor drain can significantly reduce the severity of the water loss.